-LU139: Restrict the water runoff rate to predevelopment levels and restore water quality to predevelopment levels for all new development and redevelopment.
-Additional requirements which are more restrictive than
+LU139: Restrict the water runoff rate to predevelopment levels and restore water quality to predevelopment levels for all new development and

 Note: In order to avoid confusion, some clarification of the language in this policy is necessary.
 In the case of redevelopment, "predevelopment" means the use existing on the parcel prior to redevelopment.
 In the case of new development, "predevelopment" refers to the water runoff rate and water quality resulting from the land cover which existed on the parcel prior to residential or commercial development.
 Levels may be estimated using accepted hydrologic models and coefficients.
 REGULATION